 Introduction and Distribution

 Metamasius mosieri Barber is native to Cuba and the Dominican Republic and likely to southern Florida.
 Until recently, it was rarely collected in Florida (most likely because until recently no specific effort was made to find it).
 It has been reported from Collier (Corkscrew Swamp, Rookery Bay, Collier-Seminole State Park, Fakahatchee Strand), Glades (Fisheating Creek), Hendry (LaBelle, Big Cypress Seminole Reservation) Sarasota (Laurel), Lee, Dade, St. Lucie, and Osceola counties.
 The Florida bromeliad weevil is an occasional and minor pest on ornamental bromeliads and occurs at very low population densities in its natural habitat.
-It should not be confused with the Mexican bromeliad weevil, Metamasius callizona, which is currently attacking five species of native bromeliads in 16 counties and will likely destroy populations of seven additional species of already-threatened or endangered bromeliads if not brought under control.
+It should not be confused with the Mexican bromeliad weevil, Metamasius callizona, which is currently attacking or capable of attacking 12 species of native bromeliads in 23 counties and may extirpate some of these species in Florida.

 The Florida bromeliad weevil is considerably smaller than the other two species of Metamasius weevils currently found in Florida.
 The adult is 6 to 11 mm in length, with males usually slightly smaller than females.
 Adults are red and black, with most of the thorax and upper half of the elytra being red, and they have two black spots about midway on the elytra.
 There is some variation in the size and shape of these spots, and occasionally two additional, smaller black spots are present above them.
 In Osceola County, a darker color form has been observed, which is nearly all black except for a thin, red line on the thorax dorsally and red coloration on the head.